michaelklishin/welle/README.md

  * Be well maintained
  * Be [well documented](http://clojureriak.info)
  * Be [well tested](https://github.com/michaelklishin/welle/tree/master/test/clojurewerkz/welle/test)
- * Target Clojure 1.3.0 and later from the ground up
+ * Target modern Clojure versions
  * Batteries included: [clojure.core.cache](http://github.com/clojure/core.cache) implementation on top of Riak and so on
  * Be friendly to Heroku and other PaaS providers